-HOLY CROSS PRIMARY SCHOOL SCHOOL VISION, VALUES AND AIMS Our vision- Within the community of Holy Cross Primary we are engaged in the pursuit of excellent attainment and achievement for all our pupils.
+HOLY CROSS PRIMARY SCHOOL

+SCHOOL VISION, VALUES AND AIMS

+Our vision- Within the community of Holy Cross Primary we will be engaged in the pursuit of excellent attainment and achievement for all our pupils.
 At the heart of our shared vision will be the provision of the highest quality of teaching and learning, the promotion of health and wellbeing and the care and welfare of all learners.
 The four capacities from Curriculum for Excellence underpin this vision.
 This provision will take place within an inclusive, nurturing, Catholic ethos where positive attitudes to diversity will continue to thrive.
 The fulfilment of our vision will be facilitated by partnerships with parents, Holy Cross Church, local and wider communities and other agencies.

-Our values- These constitute our school's moral purpose and that which really matter to us as a community of learners. - ✓ The Charter for Scotland's Catholic Schools inclusive of the promotion of gospel values - ✓ Our school motto Curamus which encompasses self-respect and respect for each other. - ✓ Genuine children's voice in the life and work of the school whereby their rights are taken into consideration. - ✓ High expectations of attainment and achievement. - ✓ The highest levels of care and welfare. - ✓ The highest quality learning experiences in order that children achieve their fullest potential. - ✓ The promotion of health and wellbeing. - ✓ Partnership working.
+Our values- These constitute our school's moral purpose and that which really matter to us as a community of learners.

+- ✓ The Charter for Scotland's Catholic Schools inclusive of the promotion of Gospel values. - ✓ Our school motto Curamus which encompasses self-respect and respect for each other. - ✓ Genuine children's voice in the life and work of the school whereby their rights are taken into consideration. - ✓ High expectations of attainment and achievement. - ✓ The highest levels of care and welfare. - The highest quality learning experiences in order that children achieve their fullest potential. - ✓ The promotion of health and wellbeing. - ✓ Partnership working.

 Our aims embrace the school's vision and values and are set out to link to our School Improvement Plan priorities.

-To

-- ✓ develop Sciences

-- ✓ develop sustainability

-- ✓ develop Holy Cross Primary as a fully nurturing school

-- ✓ continue to develop Outdoor Learning

-- ✓ continue to develop Planning, Assessment and Moderation

-- ✓ support staff as Professional Update is implemented

-- ✓ continue to foster our inclusive Catholic ethos and identity;

-- ✓ make Holy Cross Primary a place to inspire and be inspired.
+- Raise attainment in reading in line with Glasgow's Improvement Challenge and in partnership with Govanhill primary schools. - \checkmark Raise attainment in numeracy. - ✓ Continue to develop the computer science curriculum through STEM. - ✓ respond to school needs during the session through the school's Responsive Planning Team - ✓ Continue to foster our inclusive Catholic ethos and identity - ✓ Make Holy Cross Primary a place to inspire and be inspired.

 HOLY CROSS PRIMARY SCHOOL PRAYER

-GOD OUR FATHER

-HELP ME TO CARE FOR ALL THE

-PUPILS IN OUR SCHOOL

-BY WHAT I DO AND WHAT I SAY

-HELP ME TO USE MY TALENTS

-TO FILL THIS SCHOOL WITH LOVE AND HAPPINESS

-GUIDE AND INSPIRE OUR TEACHERS

-GRANT WISDOM AND PATIENCE TO OUR PARENTS

-AND ENCOURAGE ALL OF US TO GROW IN YOUR LOVE

-AMEN
+GOD OUR FATHER HELP ME TO CARE FOR ALL THE PUPILS IN OUR SCHOOL BY WHAT I DO AND WHAT I SAY HELP ME TO USE MY TALENTS TO FILL THIS SCHOOL WITH LOVE AND HAPPINESS GUIDE AND INSPIRE OUR TEACHERS GRANT WISDOM AND PATIENCE TO OUR PARENTS AND ENCOURAGE ALL OF US TO GROW IN YOUR LOVE